How to Use the START/STOPP Criteria for Medication Reconciliation and Deprescribing in Hospice Care: 10 Case Studies

 Case Study 9: A 68-year-old woman with liver cirrhosis and ascites

 Meet Mrs. I, a 68-year-old woman who was admitted to hospice care with liver cirrhosis and ascites.
-She has a prognosis of less than 6 months to live, and her main goal of care is to reduce her abdominal discomfort and fluid retention.
+She has a prognosis of less than 6 months to live, and her main goal of care is to reduce her abdominal and fluid retention.

 Her current medication list includes: